Kelley has been an online writer for over 13 years. His articles often focus on the television, movie and music industries.

 These Tender Ballads Are Some of the Greatest Ever

-Love songs have been around for thousands of years and who’s to say which ones are the best; but since I’m crazy about producing lists of all sorts, I’ll give it a try.
+Love songs have been around for thousands of years and who’s to say which ones are the best, but this author will give it a try.
 The rhythm and blues genre—often abbreviated as R&B—has certainly provided numerous tunes designed to put one in the mood for all manner of romantic possibilities, so here is the rated list of those soulful classics:

 20. “Creepin’”—Stevie Wonder